Technical Review by

 But RMM software doesn’t only enable MSPs to scale their support—it also enables them to offer better support!
 With a strong RMM tool, MSPs can get ahead of potential issues more quickly by proactively and continuously monitoring their clients’ networks for indicators that something’s wrong.
 This helps them identify and resolve problems more quickly, minimizing downtime and disruption, and boosting customer satisfaction.

 Finally, the best RMM solutions make it much easier for MSPs to manage their clients’ networks by providing them with a single pane of glass from which they can view all the metrics they need.
-To achieve this, RMM tools integrate with PSA, backup, endpoint security, and patching software, amongst other IT tools.
+To achieve this, RMM tools integrate with PSA, backup, endpoint security, and patching software, among other IT tools.
 This means that the RMM software’s dashboard can act as a central control panel for multiple tools.

 While all RMM tools offer a slightly different feature set to help you meet the specific needs of your clients, there are some features you should look out for in any strong RMM software.
 These include: